AndreasG11/MAE224/Lab-1:--Hydrostatics.md

 # Guidelines for the report

-All Lab manuals are to be emailed to mae224lab@gmail.com as a PDF with group member last names, group number, and lab number in the filename.
+All lab manuals are to be emailed to mae224lab@gmail.com as a PDF.
+The group portion of the lab should have group member last names, group number, and lab number in the filename.
 For example: Novoselov_Meehan_Huang_Group51_Lab1.PDF

+The individual portion should include your name, your group number, and your lab number.
+For example: Novoselov_Group51_Lab1.PDF

 Your report is expected to include (remember, maximum 5 pages):